 This command will then display the IDs of all the backup in progress on the Arkeia server.
-To obtain more information on a specific job, please refer to the "status" command below.
+To obtain more information on a specific job, please refer to the status command below.

-7.8 Displaying information on a job in progress with "status"
+Displaying information on a job in progress with status

-The "status" command can be used to display information on either backups or on restorations.
+The status command can be used to display information on either backups or on restorations.
 This will detailed in the next two sections:

-• Status of a running backup
+Status of a running backup

-To obtain detailed information on a running backup, the "status" command should be used.
+To obtain detailed information on a running backup, the status command should be used.
 This command has the following syntax:

-'''

-arkc -backup -status -[D|I<input file>] <parameters...>
+arkc -backup -status -[D|I<input file>] <parameters...> This command accepts only one parameter, which is detailed below:

-'''